-The HX-IA Instrument[TM] provides a better understanding of biomarker targets, their structure/conformation, dynamics and molecular
+The HX-IA Instrument[TM] provides a better understanding of biomarker targets, their structure/conformation, dynamics and molecular interactions with potential drug candidates in the liquid phase.

 The pI Trap Instrument[TM] is the latest product for truly Gel-Free, MS-Compatible, pI-Fractionation of complex biological samples.